| Installing

 is supplied as one or more DIMM (or, if your motherboard

 supports it - RIMM) modules.
+Unless

 your motherboard can run the RAM speed and the bus speeds independently